Predacons/predacons-cli/README.md

 - **Model Management**: Load and manage different types of models including local, Hugging Face safetensor, PyTorch, and GGUF models.
 - **Interactive Chat**: Engage in interactive chat sessions with the loaded model.
+- **Vector store**: Supports vector store allowing user to have conversation with any document or any unstructured data source
+- **Web Scraper**: It can makes google search and answer based on the search results
 - **Configuration Management**: Easily create, update, and clear configuration files.
 - **Rich Output**: Utilize rich text formatting for better readability and user experience.
 - **Logging**: Optionally enable logging for debugging and tracking purposes.